 The Gradle Wrapper provides a nice way of "obtaining" Gradle when you need to build a project.
 It is a small script and library that you commit alongside your code to bootstrap the build process.
-See docs.gradle.org/4.2.1/userguide/gradle\wrapper.html for details.
+See docs.gradle.org/current/userguide/gradle_wrapper.html for details.